The American Academy of Business Journal

 Human resource management (HRM) is a new way of thinking about how people should be managed as employees in the workplace.
 It is gaining expeditious and widespread acceptance as a new term for managing employment.
 It has frequently been described as a concept with distinct forms: hard and soft models.
 The hard model of HRM emphasizes the rational concept of strategic fit and stresses the importance of the management of performance and an instrumental approach to the management of individuals.
 In contrast, the soft model of HRM focuses on individual employees and their self-direction and set commitments, trust as well as self-related behaviour at the centre of any strategic approach to employees.
 Both hard and soft models of HRM seem to be based on opposing views of human nature and managerial control strategies.
 The hard model is based on notions of tight strategic control while the soft model is based on control through.
 However, it is possible to consider the implications of different combinations of them.
 In addition, the hard and soft models of HRM propose many ways for better management of human resources.
 They contain many of the areas of personnel management, such as recruitment, selection, training and development, rewards and appraisal, and share a concern for achieving the strategic needs of organization.
 There is no single organization that adopts either a soft model or a hard model to manage the human resources.
 Both hard and soft models of HRM provide different concepts.
 These rather different concepts are not necessary to be incompatible, because both the hard and soft models of HRM emphasize the importance of HRM factors that can lead to desirable outcomes for both employees and organization.
-Furthermore, most of the normative statements about what composes HRM contain elements of both the hard and soft models.
-This study will focus on hard and soft models of HRM, and is structured into four major sections.

 Leadership For the Conduct of Employees; The Influence of Ethical Culture and Climate